sekwah41/SekCLib/docs/docs/setup.md

 ---

 # Adding the library to your mod
-At the moment we only have plans to support the latest versions of mc and forge.
+At the moment we only have plans to support the latest versions of mc.

 If you want older versions of mc please check if the features you need are already supported in older versions.

+# Forge

 ## build.gradle (Maven)
 ```groovy